-The expected weight loss from the sleeve gastrectomy is up to 60% of your excess weight over a period of 2-years.
+The expected weight loss from the sleeve gastrectomy is up to 70% of your excess weight measured over a period of 2 years.

 The Allure Bariatric Surgery Aftercare Programme is complete with two years of contact with your surgeon, specialist Bariatric Nurses and HCPC Registered Dietitian.
 This team will ensure you receive the care you need following your surgery and provide expert advice regarding recovery, including any necessary and advisable longstanding dietary changes.

 Leaders in their field, we have hand selected our consultant surgeons.
 Dedicated to their practice, dedicated to patient care, and dedicated to results, Mr Jambulingam, Mr Sultan, and Mr Madhok are our consultants in London, Manchester, and Derby respectively.